Sumo Deadlift 101

 - Cossack Squats with 60lbs of Chains

 This entry was posted on Thursday, August 20th, 2009 at 11:00 pm and is filed under accelerated muscular development, how to build muscle, strength training muscle building workouts, strength training to improve athletic performance, strength training workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson